-In this class, we will examine the rising mental health challenges faced by today’s youth, with a focus on how reduced free play and increased screen time contribute to this growing crisis.
-Through in-depth exploration, you’ll gain a deeper understanding of the underlying causes of declining mental health and how they are impacting students.
+In this class, we will examine the rising mental health challenges faced by today’s youth, with a focus on how reduced free play and increased screen time—especially the impact of smartphones and social media—contribute to this growing crisis.
+Through in-depth exploration, you’ll gain a deeper understanding of the underlying causes of declining mental health and how they are impacting students in today’s technology-driven world.
 Most importantly, you’ll learn practical steps to help create positive change.
 By the end of the course, you’ll be equipped with the knowledge and tools to not only better understand the struggles of today’s youth but also to make a meaningful impact in supporting their mental well-being.

 For K-12 Teachers